 What is a bucket list?

-A bucket list is a list of experiences that you want to have or places that you want to visit before you die.
+A bucket list is a list of experiences you want to have or places you want to visit before you die.
 Wow, that’s depressing.

 I’m going to offer up a new definition that keeps the name but offers up a more positive outlook: A bucket list is how you fill your personal metaphorical “bucket” of things that contribute to your overall life's happiness and/or fulfillment.
 And since this is a travel blog, I will focus specifically on travel experiences.

 What makes a good bucket list?